MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Dialog.md

     my Gnome::Gtk3::Window $w .= new( ... );
     my Callable $handler = sub (
-      N-GObject $native, N-GdkEvent $event, OpaquePointer $data
+      N-GObject $native, GdkEvent $event, OpaquePointer $data
     ) {
       ...
     }

     $w.connect-object( 'button-press-event', $handler);

 Also here, the types of positional arguments in the signal handler are important.
-This is because both methods `register-signal()` and `g_signal_connect_object()` are using the signatures of the handler routines to setup the native call interface.
+This is because both methods `register-signal()` and `connect-object()` are using the signatures of the handler routines to setup the native call interface.

 Supported signals
 -----------------

+### close

+The *close* signal is a [keybinding signal][GtkBindingSignal] which gets emitted when the user uses a keybinding to close the dialog.

+The default binding for this signal is the Escape key.

+    method handler (
+      ,
+      *%user-options
+    );

+  * $_handle_id; the registered event handler id

 ### response

-Emitted when an action widget is clicked, the dialog receives a delete event, or the application programmer calls `gtk_dialog_response()`.
-On a delete event, the response ID is **GTK_RESPONSE_DELETE_EVENT**.
+Emitted when an action widget is clicked, the dialog receives a delete event, or the application programmer calls `response()`.
+On a delete event, the response ID is **Gnome::Gtk3::TK-RESPONSE-DELETE-EVENT**.
 Otherwise, it depends on which action widget was clicked.

     method handler (
-      int32 $response_id,
+      Int $response_id,
-      Int :$_handler_id,
+      Int :$_handle_id,
       Gnome::GObject::Object :_widget($dialog),
       *%user-options
     );

   * $dialog; the object on which the signal is emitted

-  * $response_id; the response ID.
-There is a caveat here when using just Int as a type.
-All enumerations in GTK+ are int32 type integers.
-Here the predefined response ids are negative so the user could define other responses using positive numbers.
-When the Int type is used, one will not receive the negative numbers because they are returned as a positive number.
-E.g. GTK_RESPONSE_REJECT is -2 but you will get 4294967294 which is 0xfffffffe.

-### close

-The *close* signal is a keybinding signal which gets emitted when the user uses a keybinding to close the dialog.

-The default binding for this signal is the Escape key.

-    method handler (
-      Int :$_handler_id,
-      Gnome::GObject::Object :_widget($dialog),
-      *%user-options
-    );
+  * $response_id; the response ID

+  * $_handle_id; the registered event handler id

 Properties
 ==========

 An example of using a string type property of a **Gnome::Gtk3::Label** object.
 This is just showing how to set/read a property, not that it is the best way to do it.
 This is because a) The class initialization often provides some options to set some of the properties and b) the classes provide many methods to modify just those properties.
-In the case below one can use **new(:label('my text label'))** or **gtk_label_set_text('my text label')**.
+In the case below one can use **new(:label('my text label'))** or **.set-text('my text label')**.

     my Gnome::Gtk3::Label $label .= new;
     my Gnome::GObject::Value $gv .= new(:init(G_TYPE_STRING));
-    $label.g-object-get-property( 'label', $gv);
+    $label.get-property( 'label', $gv);
-    $gv.g-value-set-string('my text label');
+    $gv.set-string('my text label');

 Supported properties
 --------------------

-### Content area border
+### Content area border: content-area-border

-The default border width used around the content area of the dialog, as returned by `gtk_dialog_get_content_area()`, unless `gtk_container_set_border_width()` was called on that widget directly.
+The default border width used around the content area of the dialog, as returned by `get-content-area()`, unless `gtk-container-set-border-width()` * was called on that widget directly.
 The **Gnome::GObject::Value** type of property *content-area-border* is `G_TYPE_INT`.